Suncor’s I&D strategy includes initiatives and actions in five focus areas:

 With support from a dedicated Indigenous workforce development adviser, we are working across our business, and with communities and industry partners, to increase our workforce representation of Indigenous Peoples, as well as support the advancement and retention of Suncor’s Indigenous employees.

-This includes providing meaningful work experiences to Indigenous post-secondary students through our Summer Aboriginal Student Program in Canada, and supporting career development for Indigenous employees through an Indigenous mentorship program.
+This includes providing meaningful work experiences to Indigenous post-secondary students through our Indigenous Student Program in Canada, and supporting career development for Indigenous employees through an Indigenous mentorship program.

 We are corporate members of the following external organizations: